OGMA

 OGMA – Indústria Aeronáutica de Portugal S.A. is a Portuguese aerospace company focused on aircraft maintenance and manufacturing.
-Embraer has a majority stake in the company with 65% of shares, while the rest, 35%, is controlled by the government of Portugal.
+Embraer has a majority stake in the company with 65% of shares, while the remaining 35% is controlled by the government of Portugal.
+The company has serviced approximately 40 clients from 70 countries.

 History

 OGMA was founded as part of the reorganisation of the Portuguese Army's Aeronautic Service on June 29, 1918, under the name Parque de Material Aeronáutico (Aeronautics Material Depot), and was responsible for storing, repairing, manufacturing, and providing aeronautical material.
 In addition, OGMA provided training to military aeronautics personnel.
 Ten years later it was renamed Oficinas Gerais de Material Aeronáutico (General Workshops of Aeronautical Material).
 In 1994, the company was renamed OGMA - Indústria Aeronáutica de Portugal S.A.

 OGMA began manufacturing the Caudron G-3 aircraft in 1922.
 This was followed by the manufacture, under English licence, of the Vickers Valparaiso in 1933, the Avro 626 and de Havilland Tiger Moth aircraft in 1938, and the construction of 66 DHC-1 Chipmunks in 1952.
 Three years later, OGMA signed its first contract with the United States Navy.
 In 1959, it signed a contract with the US Air Force.
 In 1972, OGMA signed a manufacturing contract with Eurocopter Group.
 Throughout the 1970s, the company performed maintenance on C-130 Hercules, P-3 Orion and SA 300 Puma aircraft.